Table of contents

 That’s why we put together this quick guide with some key information you need to know about the Iowa minimum wage.

-What is the minimum wage in Iowa in 2023?
+What is minimum wage in Iowa in 2021?

 There are some exceptions to the $7.25 minimum wage:

-Federal contractor employees must be paid a minimum wage of $12.15 per hour, effective Jan.
-1, 2023.
+- Federal contractor employees must be paid a minimum wage of $10.80 per hour.

-Will the Iowa minimum wage change beyond 2023?
+Will the Iowa minimum wage change in 2022?

 There is currently no legislation being considered at the state level that would raise Iowa’s minimum wage above the federal level.
 Wage increases in Iowa are not in the forecast, and Iowa’s minimum wage history has been stagnant since 2008, when wages were raised from $5.15 per hour.